kangmasjuqi/mineralexploration/README.md

 ### Frontend setup

+First of all, adjust API_URL on Config.js file to point to your local API???

 	cd frontend
 	npm install
 	npm start

-	configure Config.js content to point to your local API URL???

 ### Demo

 	link to LOOM???

-### Marjuqi-Machine-Snapshot as a Reference
+### Marjuqi-Machine-Snapshot

+As a reference, I attached my local machine data to give a snapshot about my local machine configuration

 	MARJUQI-MACHINE-SNAPSHOT.TXT

 ## Contact

-	marjuqi[.]rahmat[at]gmail
+	marjuqi[dot]rahmat[at]gmail